kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## Cost and Maintenance

-RAG is cheaper to update — just refresh documents.
+RAG is cheaper to update — just refresh documents
-Fine-tuning is costlier but more cohesive.
+Fine-tuning is costlier but more cohesive
 Most production systems combine both

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.